 What happens when the course is over?
-Upon complete your course, you are expected to remove all food and trash, remove your linens (placed in your pillowcase and delivered to our laundry bin at the top of the ramp), and give the boat a wipe down.
+Upon completion of your course, you are expected to remove all food and trash, bag your linens (in the provided bags), and give the boat a wipe down.
 Good seamanship means returning your boat in ship-shape.
 Plan your return flights and ferries with these tasks in mind.

 ROUTE PLANNING MATERIALS

 WEATHER & SPECIAL HAZARDS

 PACKING & SUCH

 Packing List Ideas We ask that you bring a soft sided duffle bag rather than a hard suitcase.
 These are easier to store on the vessel.

 Provisioning & Meal Plan Ideas For Custom Cruise & Learns, you can have your groceries delivered right to the docks!
 We’ll help you load them when they arrive.